usmcamp0811/dotfiles/README.md

 ## Customization

-Leveraging the SnowfallOrg lib architecture, my Nix setup offers a streamlined and well-organized way to handle your Nix ecosystem.
+Leveraging the Snowfall Org lib architecture, my Nix setup offers a streamlined and well-organized way to handle your Nix ecosystem.
 Here’s the breakdown:

 - **Custom Library**: Located in the `lib/` folder, an optional custom library features a Nix function that utilizes `inputs`, `snowfall-inputs`, and `lib` to return an attribute set that merges with `lib`.